Is walnut harder than oak? Keep reading to learn about the specifics!

 There are a lot of different types of wood, and each one has its own unique properties.

-Oak and walnut are both hardwoods that are commonly used for furniture and other woodworking projects.
+Oak and walnut are hardwoods commonly used for furniture and other woodworking projects.
 While they have many similarities, there are some important distinctions between the two types of wood.

 Even though we focus mainly on acacia wood, we decided to do a quick write-up to discuss the differences between walnut and oak wood.
-We find acacia to be more luxurious and of higher quality than walnut and oak.
-However, in some cases, walnut or oak could be a better option!
+We find acacia more luxurious and of higher quality than walnut and oak.
+However, walnut or oak could be a better option in some cases!

-In this blog post, we’ll take a look at two hardwoods—walnut and oak.
+In this blog post, we’ll look at two hardwoods—walnut and oak.
 By the end of this article, you’ll know what to expect with both walnut and oak wood options.

 Walnut wood and oak wood are popular choices for furniture because they’re strong and tend to have a nice grain.

-Keep in mind, walnut is very similar to acacia.
+Keep in mind that walnut is very similar to acacia.
 However, acacia offers a warmer, more luxurious aesthetic with its exotic wood grain.
 Keep this in mind as you’re shopping for hardwood furniture!

 The Janka scale is a method for ranking the hardness of various wood species.
 The amount of force required to embed a 0.444″ steel ball into the wood to half its diameter is measured in the Janka test.
 Woods with a higher rating are harder than woods with a lower score.